rayhaanalykhan/SwiftStrideIO/README.md

 4. **Fetching Data:**

-    To retrieve data using string url (server/local), use the `getData` method:
+    To retrieve data using url (server/local), use the `getData` method:

     ```swift
     SwiftStrideIO.shared.getData(from: someURL) { (data, localUrl) in
         // Process the fetched data
     }
     ```
     Alternatively you can use a string url with optional base url string parameter
     ```swift
     SwiftStrideIO.shared.getData(with: "path/or/url", baseUrlString: "optional/baseUrl") { (data, localUrl) in
         // Process the fetched data